Order Online

 • vaccines for hepatitis A and B, mpox and human papillomavirus (HPV)

-• doxy-PEP and doxy-PrEP, an antibiotic to help prevent getting syphilis, chlamydia and gonorrhea
+• doxy-PEP and doxy-PrEP, an antibiotic that can help prevent syphilis, chlamydia and gonorrhea

 • regular STBBI testing

 Take breaks, eat something and stay hydrated.
-Know when the party is over; there will be other parties to have fun!
+Know when the party is over; there will be others!

-CATIE thanks the AIDS Committee of Toronto, MAX Ottawa and the community and medical reviewers who contributed their expertise to this resource.
+CATIE thanks ACT, MAX Ottawa and the community and medical reviewers who contributed their expertise to this resource.

 Production of this publication has been made possible through a financial contribution from the Ontario Ministry of Health, the Public Health Agency of Canada and Health Canada’s Substance Use and Addictions Program.
 The views expressed herein do not necessarily represent the views of our funders.